 We Need to Talk About Cosby

-W. Kamau Bell investigates the rise and fall of the actor who used his status as “America’s Dad” to sexually abuse and rape approximately 60 women over the course of many years in this four-part docuseries airing on Showtime beginning January 30.
+W. Kamau Bell investigates the rise and fall of the actor who used his status as “America’s Dad” to sexually abuse and rape approximately 60 women over the course of many years in this four-part docuseries airing on Showtime.

 White Hot: The Rise & Fall of Abercrombie & Fitch

-White Hot chronicles the rise and fall of the brand that changed the American shopping mall and the customers in it—mostly for the worse.
-This investigation into how Abercrombie & Fitch’s racist hiring practices and products, as well as the brand’s emphasis on exclusivity at all levels, reveals how A&F went from being the it brand of the aughts to the laughing stock of the mall.
-Netflix will release the documentary on April 19.
+White Hot chronicles the ascent and eventual downfall of the brand that changed the American shopping mall and the customers in it—mostly for the worse.
+This investigation into how Abercrombie & Fitch’s racist hiring practices and products, as well as the brand’s emphasis on exclusivity at all levels, reveals how A&F went from being the “It” brand of the aughts to the laughing stock of the mall.
+The documentary is streaming on Netflix.

 Not So Pretty

-If you’ve ever caught yourself feeling fearful of the bacteria in your standing pot of moisturizer or wondered about the potential microplastics in your shampoo, then Not So Pretty, a new HBO Max docuseries narrated by Keke Palmer is for you.
-Broken down into different topics ranging from hair to skincare, the docuseries traces the impact of colonialism on global communities of color, particularly of the African diaspora, interviewing hair and beauty influencers who were victims of the chemicals in popular shampoos like DevaCurl and Wen, products which are still on the market, and many of which are marketed towards Black women.
+If you’ve ever caught yourself feeling fearful of the bacteria in your standing pot of moisturizer or wondered about the potential microplastics in your shampoo, then Not So Pretty, a new HBO Max docuseries narrated by Keke Palmer, is for you.
+The doc traces the impact of colonialism on global communities of color, particularly of the African diaspora, interviewing hair and beauty influencers who were victims of the chemicals in popular shampoos like DevaCurl and Wen, products which are still on the market, and many of which are marketed towards Black women.
 The skincare episode, and the revelation that there can be 10,000 industrial chemicals used in products that pollute our hormones and endocrine systems, fertility, and more is equally as frightening.
 The docuseries is now available on HBO Max.

 driving home 2 u (a SOUR film)